NeCTAR-RC/tutorials/_launching-virtual-machines/04-networks-secgroups-keypair.md

 ### Networks

-Basic usage: choose *Classic Provider*
+For basic usage, we are going to choose *Classic Provider*.

 ![Launch networks]({{ site.baseurl }}/assets/images/launching-virtual-machines/launch-networks.png)

-You can learn more about making your own private networks and other networking topics in our Advanced Networking tutorial
+You can learn more about making your own private networks and other networking topics in our [Advanced Networking tutorial]({{sitebase.url}}/advanced-networking/01-overview).

 ### Security Groups